Right abdominal can be because of IBs or other causes. We will discuss the 9 causes of right abdominal pain with IBS.

 - Monosaccharides: Refers to free fructose present in Apples, pears, mangoes, cherries, watermelon, asparagus, sugar snap peas, honey, high-fructose corn syrup.

-- Polyols: sorbitol, mannitol, xylitol, and maltitol present in certain types of fruits like apples and watermelon and in artificial sweeteners like artificially sweetened gum and alcohols.
+- Polyols: sorbitol, mannitol, xylitol, and maltitol present in certain types of fruits like apples and watermelon and artificial sweeteners like artificially sweetened gum and alcohols.

 If the above measures fail, you may try to avoid lactose (milk, Ice cream, and other milk products) and Gluten (found in wheat and barley).